Frequently Asked Questions

 23. What does “CPM” mean?

 The credential CPM stands for Certified Professional Midwife.
 It is administered by the North American Registry of Midwives, a certifying agency created to evaluate the knowledge and skills of direct entry midwives.
 NARM follows the standards set by the National Organization for Competency Assurance.
 The CPM is the only credential available to maternity care providers which requires experience and competency in out-of-hospital birth.
 The CPM credential is used in the licensure process in most states that license direct entry midwives.
-CPMs work with healthy women having a healthful pregnancy and planning to birth outside the hospital.
+CPMs work with healthy women having a healthful pregnancy and planning to birth outside of the hospital.
 Certified Professional Midwives are experts in normal birth, un-medicated, home or birth center birth, and recognizing and acting appropriately to transfer care if pregnancy or birth begins to fall outside the range of normal health.
 We follow recommendations by Citizens for Midwifery – the only national consumer-based group

 promoting the Midwives Model of Care!